 What does the study involve?

-The assessment will involve handoff observations and implementation of a standard handoff procedure.
-The study will also involve focus groups, interviews and surveys of front-line clinicians to discuss their handoff experiences and preferences, and in-situ simulation of a standardized handoff process.
+The assessment involved handoff observations and implementation of a standard handoff procedure.
+As part of this work we conducted focus groups, interviews and surveys of front-line clinicians to discuss their handoff experiences and preferences and we conducted in-situ simulation of our new standardized handoff process.

 Importance of OR to ICU handoffs